testflows/TestFlows-WebSite/source/legal/terms-of-use.md

 ## 8. Governing law

-These Terms are governed by the laws that apply to Katteli Inc., without regard to conflict-of-laws rules.
+These Terms are governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein, without regard to conflict-of-law principles.

 ## 9. Contact